-They had a network of roads too, which enabled them to trade their goods and allowed the people to get around.
+They had a network of roads too, which enabled them to trade their goods and allowed their people to get around.

 They have no doubt had a considerable impact on many regions of Europe, which we will delve into.

-The Celts are an Indo-European people, and from 750 BC to 12 BC, they were the most powerful and influential people in central and northern Europe.
+The Celts are an ancient Indo-European people, and from 750 BC to 12 BC, they were the most powerful and influential people in central and northern Europe.

 The Romans had destroyed the culture of the Celts.
 They killed them in droves all over the mainland, and this is why the Celtic culture is only prominent in certain areas now.

 When travelling to these places, the similarities, customs, and traditions all become apparent.
-There have similar structures, such as Newgrange in Ireland, Maeshowe in Orkney, and Bryn Celli Ddu in Wales, purposely built to coincide with the solstices.
+They have similar structures, such as Newgrange in Ireland, Maeshowe in Orkney, and Bryn Celli Ddu in Wales, purposely built to coincide with the solstices.

 The main tribes of the Celts were the Irish, Britons, Gaels, Gauls, and Galicians.
 In the various regions, you will find similar food, similar music, such as bagpipes, and similar Celtic symbols, such as the Celtic cross.

 You may not know, but the famous Hadrian’s Wall, on the border of England and Scotland, was built by the Romans to protect them against the Celts who had fled north.

 You may wonder why Ireland, Scotland, and Wales are Celtic, but England is not.
 That is because the Anglo Saxons and Romans were unsuccessful at conquering these regions.

 The Celts have certainly had an enormous impact on many parts of the world, with lots of traditions still being followed in many regions.
 To this day, many Celtic cultural holidays are still celebrated, especially in Ireland.

 The other five are based on the seasons of harvest and farming, which was incredibly pivotal to the survival of many back in the day.

 The Celts were extremely in touch with nature, natural rhythms, and timing, much less than we are today, so it’s fascinating to look back and see how advanced they were.

-These are; the winter solstice – December 21st – the longest night/shortest day of the year, summer solstice – June 21st – the longest day of the year, the day with the most sunlight.
+These are the winter solstice on 21 December, the longest night/shortest day of the year, the summer solstice on 21 June 21, the longest day of the year, and the day with the most sunlight.